|

 GALLAGHER:

-Irish surname transferred to forename use, itself an abbreviated form of
+Irish surname transferred to forename use, from an Anglicized form of Gaelic

-Gaelic Ó Gallchobhair "descendant of Gallchobhar."
+Ó Gallchobhair "descendant of Gallchobhar,"

-(Garbhán): "Little rough one."
 Irish name composed of garbh

-"rough" and a diminutive suffix.
+"rough" and a diminutive suffix, hence "little rough

 GARRETT:

-Irish surname transferred to forename use, itself from the personal name Gerard,
+Irish surname transferred to forename use, from an Anglicized form of Gaelic

-meaning "spear brave."
+Georóid, meaning "spear ruler."

-meaning "spear ruler."
+"spear ruler."

 GILROY:

-"Red-haired lad."
-Irish surname transferred to forename use, itself from Gaelic
+Irish surname transferred to forename use, from an Anglicized form of Gaelic

-Mac Giolla Ruaidh, "son of the red-haired lad."
+Mac Giolla Ruaidh, "son of the Ruadh,"

 GIOLLADHE: Irish name meaning "golden."